Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

     # submit the mappings
     submit = row[1].form_submit_button('Update Mappings')

-# not necessary but useful to see what the amppings look like
+# not necessary but useful to see what the mappings look like
 st.json(to_be_mapped)

 #function call the stored procedure in the application that does the reading and writing